-Council Regulations (EU) No. 833/2014, 692/2014 and 2022/263 provide for certain limited exemptions from, and licensing powers of EU Member State authorities in relation to, the above prohibitions.
+Council Regulations (EU) No. 833/2014 (as recently amended by Council Regulation (EU) 2023/2878 of 18 December 2023), 692/2014 and 2022/263 provide for certain limited exemptions from, and licensing powers of EU Member State authorities in relation to, the above prohibitions.

 Inter alia, Council Regulation (EU) No. 833/2014 currently provides for an exemption from the prohibition to purchase, import or transfer crude oil falling under CN Code 2709 00 delivered by pipeline from Russia into EU Member States (this exemption stopped to apply to Germany and Poland on 23 June 2023).
 However, crude oil delivered into EU Member States under this exemption needs to be specially marked and the transfer or transport of such crude oil delivered into EU Member States to other EU Member States or to third countries, or its sale to purchasers in other EU Member States or in third countries, are prohibited.
-In addition, where crude oil has been delivered into an EU Member State under this exemption, there is a prohibition on transferring or transporting petroleum products falling under CN Code 2710 which are obtained from such crude oil to other EU Member States or to third countries, or to sell such petroleum products to purchasers in other EU Member States or in third countries.
+In addition, where crude oil has been delivered into an EU Member State under this exemption, there is a prohibition on transferring or transporting petroleum products falling under CN Code 2710 which are obtained from such crude oil to other EU Member States or to third countries, or to sell such petroleum products to purchasers in other EU Member States or in third countries (with certain temporary derogations applying with respect to imports and transfers to Czechia and with certain licensing possibilities for the authorities of Hungary and Slovakia).

-In addition, there are, e.g., certain specific possibilities for the Croatian and Bulgarian authorities to authorise until certain cut-off dates (until 31 December 2023/31 December 2024) certain transactions related to certain Russian vacuum gas oil or Russian seaborne crude oil and petroleum products.
+In addition, there are, e.g., certain specific possibilities for the Croatian and Bulgarian authorities to authorise until 31 December 2024 certain transactions related to certain Russian vacuum gas oil or Russian seaborne crude oil and petroleum products.